 - Have tried other treatment programs but have not completed them

-What Can I Expect at an Inpatient Program?
+What Can I Expect at an Inpatient Alcohol Treatment Program?

 If you determine that an inpatient alcohol rehab program is the best choice for you, then you should start the process quickly.
 After all, most people in need of inpatient treatment need services immediately.
-Chances are if you need inpatient care, you need it as soon as possible, as well.
+Chances are if you have a serious drinking problem, you need it as soon as possible, as well.

 Your therapeutic plan will include individual therapy and group counseling.
 However, your plan is also going to include therapies that can help address your specific needs.
 Such therapies include: